 MPhil - (Cantab)

 I am a registered member of the BPC (British Psychoanalytical Council) and the FPC (Foundation for Psychotherapy and Counselling) and I adhere to their ethical and professional standards.
 The BPC is accredited by the Professional Standards Authority.
-I am also a member of The Guild of Pastoral Psychology.
+Continuing professional development (CPD) is a requirement of my member organisation.

 Areas of counselling I deal with

+- When you contact me I will get back to you as soon as possible.
+We can then arrange an initial session at a time.
+This initial consultation will give us a chance to explore if we might be able to work together.
 The fee for our initial consultation would only be charged if we decided to work together.
-It will be the same cost as the fee we agree for counselling/therapy.
+It will be the same cost as the fee for weekly therapy.